-Born in Seoul, Korea, Caroline KyungA Ahn holds degrees from Yonsei University (BM in composition), Eastman School of Music (MM and MA in composition and pedagogy of theory) and Indiana University (DM in composition).
+Embracing a wide spectrum of musical styles, Dr. Caroline KyungA Ahn writes music inspired by the natural world.
+Born in Seoul, Korea, Dr. Ahn holds degrees from Yonsei University, Eastman School of Music, and Indiana University.
 Her compositions include orchestral, chamber, and theatrical works that have been widely performed in South Korea, the United States, Europe, and South America.
-She worked as a full-time adjunct professor at Indiana Wesleyan University in 2014- 2015 and currently works as an Assistant Professor and Artist in Residence at Anderson University.
-She also serves as a chair for Opus Composition Festival and a chair of Commissioned Composer program at IMTA and also serves as a president of the non-profit community serving group Sound of Hope.
+Dr. Ahn currently works as an assistant professor and artist in residence at Anderson University.
+She also serves as a chair for Opus Composition Festival, a chair of the Commissioned Composer program at IMTA, and as a president of the non-profit community serving group, Sound of Hope.

 Learn more about her commissions and awards on her professional website.

-Artist in Residence and Assistant Professor of Music
+Assistant Professor of Music